-Brief: Mentoring can be a great way to share knowledge and help someone be successful in their personal or professional life.
+Mentoring can be a great way to share knowledge and help someone be successful in their personal or professional life.
 But many potential mentors are often too busy to commit to regular meetings, or they have a hard time connecting with people seeking help.
-Design an experience where prospective mentors and mentees can be matched, based on similar interests, location, and availability.
+My task was to design an experience where prospective mentors and mentees can be matched, based on similar interests, location, and availability.

 At all stages of one's career, mentors play an important role.
 Unfortunately, for many people, finding a great mentor remains a challenge.
 Consider an entry-level engineer wanting to connect with STEM leaders, or a university student needing insight on a project.
 They use a subpar app that matches them with a few mentors.
 Since the app did not suggest mentors that meet their criteria, they soon find that their mentor matches are not providing them with value or knowledge.

 Doyenne is a mentorship app that gets to know both the mentor and mentee first, learning about their professional life, goals and interests.
 From there, Doyenne will match potential mentors and prospective mentees based on similar, personalized preferences and interests.
 The app’s focus will be on providing users with the knowledge, encouragement and advice they need to grow in their personal and professional lives.